PioniaPHP-project/pionia-docs/content/docs/moonlight/security.md

 ## HTTP level security - POST Requests only

-With this in mind, the architecture encourages to perform all requests over POST.
+With the above in mind, the architecture encourages to perform all requests over POST.
 This is because POST requests' body is not logged in the web server level.
 This ensures that the data is secure.

 Sample moonlight request: